First-Order Model Theory of Free Projective Planes: Introduction

 \section{Introduction}

 Free constructions in incidence geometry \cite{handbook} are a crucial tool in proving existence results.
 This is the case for example for the theory of generalized $n$-gons, see e.g. \cite{tits}, but also in many other contexts (see \cite{funk1, funk2}).
-The first example of free construction was introduced in the context of projective planes by Marshall Hall in \cite{hall_proj}.
+The first example of free construction was introduced in the context of projective planes by Marshall Hall in his famous paper \cite{hall_proj}.
 Also in \cite{hall_proj}, as the most canonical example of free construction, Hall introduced certain specific objects: the {\em free projective planes} $\pi^n$.
 In this paper we will study the first-order model theory of the free projective planes.

-Defined most directly, the free projective planes $\pi^n$'s (for $4 \leq n \leq \omega$) are defined as follows (cf. also Definition~\ref{pi_n}): \begin{enumerate}[(i)] \item consider an initial configuration $\pi^n_0$ consisting of a line, $n-2$ points on that line and two points off of it; \item for any pair of distinct points $p$ and $p'$ not joined by a line add a new line $p \vee p'$ joining them, and for any pair of distinct parallel lines $\ell$ and $\ell'$ add a new point $\ell \wedge \ell'$ passing through them; \item repeat this $\omega$-many times, and call the resulting projective plane the free projective plane of rank $n$, denoted as~$\pi^n$. \end{enumerate}

 A part from the pioneering studies of Hall, the free projective planes received the attention of eminent geometers such as Barlotti \cite{barlotti}, Dembowski \cite{dem}, and Hughes and Piper \cite[Chapter 7]{piper}, and of many other scholars, see e.g. \cite{ditor, ellers, iden, sieben, sandler}.
-In particular, there are numerous studies on the group of collineations and group of perspectivities of free projective planes, such as \cite{barlotti, kelly, sandler_coll, sandler_coll1}.

 Already in the original article of Hall \cite{hall_proj} many important results on free projective planes were proved; among them that free projective planes of different rank are non-isomorphic and that finitely generated subplanes of free planes are free -- this last result was later improved by Kopeikina \cite{kope} dispensing with finite generation.